CS4260-Edross/Docs/vagrant/README.md

 the guest we can install the `Vagrantfile` in the root directory of the code base to give the virtual machine access to the code base.

+Vagrant needs to be installed before all of these can be done.
+You can get instructions for installing Vagrant [here][vagrant_install].

+You can get the `Vagrantfile`s either by cloning this git repo or by navigating to the `Vagrantfile` on github, selecting Raw view, and doing your browser's "Save As" to save it as `Vagrantfile` with no extensions.

 * Useful Plugins
     * [vagrant-vbguest][vbguest] If VirtualBox is your provider this plugin keeps the guest additions up to date.
 Run `vagrant plugin install